senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ### Flyweight Instancing Of Sprites

-Another enhancement introduced with the Sencha Touch 2.1 draw package is a feature called flyweight instancing, which provides major performance improvements.
+Another enhancement introduced with the Sencha Touch 2.1 Draw package is a feature called flyweight instancing, which provides major performance improvements.

-The new chart package represents many visual elements of a chart as "markers" -- flyweight sprites forked from a single set of attributes prototype.
+The new Chart package represents many visual elements of a chart as "markers" -- flyweight sprites forked from a single set of attributes prototype.
 These markers share the same sprite object.
 In this way, a sprite defines the logic for rendering (hence the "View") rather than the data (hence the "Model").
 Creating massive number of sprites is a heavyweight operation and can be computationally expensive.
 Instead, for a set of objects that differ slightly, only the incremental data for rendering is created, which saves a significant amount of memory.
 This technique is often referred to as "instancing rendering" in other computer graphics fields.
-In the new draw package an "Instancing Sprite" is a container of the forked instances and renders them using instancing rendering.
+In the new Draw package an "Instancing Sprite" is a container of the forked instances and renders them using instancing rendering.

-The chart package provides "markers" in every chart type.
+The Chart package provides "markers" in every chart type.
 Markers are supported by a subclass of instancing sprite called `Markers` sprite.
 The main difference between markers and regular instancing sprites is that markers are attached to another sprite called "marker holders".
 Whenever the marker holders are drawn, the marker sprite will collect information about the changes on the instances.
-While previously a marker was only a small subset of a sprite config object, in the current version you can use you own template and it can be anything and can appear anywhere.
+While previously a marker was only a small subset of a sprite config object, in the current version you can use your own template and it can be anything and can appear anywhere.